 Other treatment options for glaucoma include laser and, in more advanced cases, surgery.

 SLT is very safe and painless; however, you may require more than one treatment for maximal effect.
-The efficacy of SLT may also reduce over time, and some patients still require ongoing medical therapy (eye drops) despite SLT treatment.
+The efficacy of SLT may also reduce over time, and some patients still need ongoing medical therapy (eye drops) despite SLT treatment.

-We only consider treating advanced glaucoma with surgery, and/or if medical therapy or laser have been insufficient in stopping the progressive optic nerve damage and/or vision loss.
+We only consider treating advanced glaucoma with surgery and/or if medical therapy or laser have been insufficient in stopping the progressive optic nerve damage and/or vision loss.